"Witches' Kitchen" by Bosch

-Kitchen", the name given to a section of images that appear in "The Last
+"Witches' Kitchen", the name given to a section of images that appear in

-Temptations, and Hell.
-The "Witches' Kitchen" is found on the left
+Eden, Earthly Temptations, and Hell.
+The "Witches' Kitchen" is found

-side of the center panel (see photo, below).
+on the left side of the center panel (see photo, below).
+Considered to

-Considered to be a forerunner of surrealism and inspiring artists across the
+be a forerunner of surrealism and inspiring artists across the centuries,

-centuries, from Brueghel to Dali, Bosch continues to fascinate historians and
+from Brueghel to Dali, Bosch continues to fascinate historians and art

 Studio artists in Bosch's Netherlands birthplace,

-incredibly detailed three dimensional renderings of the fantastical figures
+detailed three dimensional renderings of the fantastical figures found in

 "The Witches' Kitchen" portion on the left side of the